jg-digital-media/jgdm-woocommerce-selectors/README.md

                         &.selected {

-                            // Add selected class to option element on orderby selection
+                            // Note: Adds the selected class to option element on orderby selection

                         }